ribtoks/code-jamming/_posts/2015-03-26-configuring-a-user-for-restoredimported-database-in-ms-sql-server.md

 First of all, make sure SQL server is in Mixed Authentication mode (right click on SQL server connection and Security tab).
 Then create a new Login in top Security object, and memorize username and password for your connection string.

 Then you can add a User in appropriate Security object of your database, also setting a Login to one you created just before.
-Now it&#8217;s valid!
+Now it's valid!